 A Look At The Local Property For Houses For Sale in Birmingham

-Houses for sale in Birmingham are on an upward trend, and if you want to sell your house fast in Birmingham to take advantage of the situation, then Flying Homes can find a buyer within just a few days.
+Houses for sale in Birmingham are on an upward trend, and if you’re in a hurry to sell your home to take advantage of the situation, then Flying Homes can find a buyer within just a few days.
 (UPDATE: September 2016 – See our article on Brexit to consider how it may affect house values in Birmingham).

 Achieving the best price for your Birmingham home

-A recent report in the Birmingham Mail reported that demand for homes in Birmingham has risen by more than 60 percent in a year representing a rate six times greater than the growth in supply.
+A report in the Birmingham Mail said that demand for homes in Birmingham has risen by more than 60 per cent in a year representing a rate six times greater than the growth in supply.
 While this means house prices are inevitably going to rise in Birmingham over the next few years, you shouldn’t take a profitable sale for granted.
 The key to achieving the best sale price for your property involves market research and setting a realistic asking price.
-Set it too high, and buyers in Birmingham will be alienated before they set eyes on your home.
+Set it too high, and buyers in Birmingham will be alienated before they even see your home.
 Set it too low, however, and you risk permanently devaluing your home in the eyes of potential buyers.

 Do you need help marketing your property in Birmingham?

 Birmingham is currently in the midst of a property boom all of its own.
 While average prices rose by eight per cent in the West Midlands region, they increased by 11% in Birmingham, according to Shipways’ West Midlands Market Index.
 New buyer registrations rose by 66 per cent in April 2013, which means the city is full of opportunities, but finding the buyers who are prepared to move quickly and pay a fair market price may not be easy.
 Property buyers are more price-conscious than ever before, so there may be some hard bargaining to endure.